-Friday June 28th – Optional field trip of the local geology/paleontology. ($50.
-Space is limited.
-RSVP by June 10th.
-Busses leave the GPDM at 10am)
+Friday June 28th – Optional field trip of the local geology/paleontology. ($25.
+Space limited.
+Must bring own 4WD vehicle.
+Some extra seats available, inquire for availability.
+RSVP by June 20th.
+Convoy leaves the GPDM at 10am)

 Friday June 28th – 11th Annual Wine & Dino at the Great Plains Dinosaur Museum.
 6pm.
 (Free admission to the GPDM.
 BBQ from Ray J’s & drinks available for purchase.
 Live & silent auctions, live music, stargazing, new exhibit unveiling.
 6pm.)

 Saturday June 29th – Day 1 of presentations. ($5.
 Malta City Hall.
 9am.)

 Sunday June 30th – Day 2 of presentations.($5.
 Malta City Hall.
 9am.)

 Sunday June 30th – Celebrate a successful event with a last hurrah at Blue Ridge Brewing.
 (No cover charge.
 Beverages available for purchase from BRB.
 After event. ~5pm.)

 SPEAKER LINE UP: